morphar/rescuelife/README.md

 ### If you are on OS X / macOS
 You can download a pre-build binary [here](https://github.com/morphar/rescuelife/releases).
+Or [direct link](https://github.com/morphar/rescuelife/releases/download/0.1.0/rescuelife) to the binary.

 In the Finder, double click on the downloaded file.